 He queued impatiently at the checkout, finally paying for soft drinks, sliced cheese and bread in a sealed plastic package.

-Magda pretended to be engrossed in the street map when he returned and showed no interest in what he had bought.
+Magda pretended to be engrossed in her street map when he returned and showed no interest in what he had bought.

 “That’s not the reaction I would have expected,” he thought.
-“There’s still so much about her which I just don’t know.
-It’s at moments like this I appreciate Caragh,” he thought.
-“It comforting to be able to predict a girl’s reactions, but now I need to start at the beginning again and I have the feeling that Magda will be more of a challenge than anybody I ever met before.”
+“There’s still so much about her that leaves me in unchartered territory.
+It’s at moments like this I appreciate the certainty with Caragh,” he thought.
+“It comforting to be able to predict a girl’s reactions, but now I need to start at the beginning again and I have the feeling that Magda will be more of a challenge than anybody I ever met.”

-The memory of Caragh’s trusting face accused him for a moment.
+Caragh’s trusting face crashed uninvited into Shaun’s thoughts.
 He realised he had barely thought about her since he had left Ireland.
 He turned to Magda and she smiled at him with those massive dark eyes and Caragh was gone again.

 Shaun wanted to take her hand, but was slow to take the liberty.
 Perhaps she was already bored by his company.
-He knew he was talking too much, but he was afraid of long silences.
-He complained about the tension at school and told her about the hypocrisy of the church in relation to the travellers.
-Her associations with the church were very different: Her face glowed as she described her uncle, a much-loved parish priest from a picturesque village in the mountains outside Cracow.
-For her the communists were the oppressors, refusing permission to build new churches, while their Polish Pope was at the forefront of the fight for freedom.
+He was talking too much, but was terrified of long silences.
+He explained about the tension at school and told about the hypocrisy of the Church towards the Travellers.
+Her associations with the Church were poles apart: Her face glowed as she described her uncle, a much-loved parish priest from a picturesque village in the mountains outside Cracow.
+For her the communists were the oppressors, blocking the building of new churches, while their Polish Pope was at the forefront of the fight for freedom.

 “I’m very proud to be a Polish Catholic,” she told him.
 “The church is the only weapon we have to fight for our democratic freedom.
-It has shown itself to be fully behind Solidarity.
+It has always been fully behind our struggles for freedom.
 There is a new hope in Eastern Europe that the future will be better.
 Russia won’t always have the upper hand and we will become a democratic, independent country again.